-A motion to approve or amend a Contingency Request, a Reserve Request, a TORFF, or a Special Project Funds Request must specify the amount at which it is proposed.
+A motion to approve or amend a CR, an RR, a TORFF, or an SP must specify the amount at which it is proposed.

-Senate Bills, TORFF’s, Senate Resolutions, Reserve Requests, and Special Project Requests must be added to the agenda forty-eight hours before a Senate meeting.
+SB’s, TORFF’s, SR’s, RR’s, NPFR’s, and S’s must be added to the agenda forty-eight (48) hours before a Senate meeting.
 All legislation and documents shall be distributed to Senators once placed on the agenda.
 If legislation is unintentionally omitted from the agenda but the official original copies were submitted over the Student Senate Listserv before or with the call of the meeting, the legislation may be added to the agenda.

-The Administrative Assistant may set a deadline for submission of legislation that is within 48 hours of legislation being due to Senators.
+The Administrative Assistant may set a deadline for submission of legislation that is within forty eight (48) hours of legislation being due to Senators.

-All legislation must be submitted to the Senate Secretary in electronic and paper form to be considered at a Senate meeting.
+All legislation must be submitted to the Administrative Assistant in electronic and paper form to be considered at a Student Senate meeting.

-Paper copies of Senate Bills, Senate Resolutions, and Reserve Requests must have the names and signatures of all sponsors.
-Names of sponsors may be removed by unanimous consent.
-This motion is non-debatable.
+Paper copies of SB’s, SR’s, NPFR’s, and RR’s must have the names and signatures of all sponsors.
+Names of sponsors may be removed and added through amendment.

 In addition to paper versions, exact electronic copies of legislation and attached documents shall be the official Student Government record.
 Any amendments to said legislation shall be reflected in the final electronic copy submitted to the Student Body President for signing.
 These files must be stored on the electronic file repository.